How to Treat Cystitis – Symptoms, and Causes

 Cystitis diagnosis and Cystitis symptoms

 The symptoms of cystitis are typical and may be sufficient for diagnosis.
 Usually, test urine with a dipstick is enough for the diagnosis.
 This can be achieved at your doctor’s.
-It may happen that your doctor wants to consider the bacteriological examination of urine, produced in the laboratory because it allows him to precisely identify the bacteria involved and test the antibiotics that are active on this bacterium.
-Nine out of ten cases, the bacterium in question is an intestinal bacterium called Escherichia coli (or E. coli).
-As soon as the strip confirms the diagnosis, one must take active treatment on E. coli.
+Your doctor may want to consider the bacteriological examination of urine, produced in the laboratory because it allows him to precisely identify the bacteria involved and test the antibiotics that are active on this bacterium.
+In nine out of ten cases, the bacterium in question is an intestinal bacterium called Escherichia coli (or E. coli).
+As soon as the strip confirms the diagnosis, one must take active treatment for E. coli.

 Cystitis Symptoms – Signs of Cystitis